shanej3/lift-tracker/README.md

 ### Gym timer
-basic app I created to track how long I rest between sets at the gym (and tracks how many sets I've done), basically just a slightly better stopwatch right now, may add some more features soon, and I want to make it look nicer
+#### Time your workouts
+- Make sure you rest enough between sets with the rest timer
+- keep track of your teps
+- automatically keeps track of total workout time
+#### Track your workouts
+- Workouts are stored on an easy to use calendar screen

+##### Tools used
+- Languages: Javascript/Typescript
+- React Native / Expo
+- Wix calendar library

-Created to learn the basics of React Native
+This app was created to learn the basics of react native